EU vows legal response as UK moves unilaterally on N.Ireland | Business

 Ireland's Foreign Minister Simon Coveney said he had already spoken to Frost to express his regret at the move.
 "A unilateral announcement is deeply unhelpful to building the relationship of trust and partnership that is central to the implementation of the Protocol," Coveney said.

-Some in Northern Ireland and several leading Brexit supporters want Johnson to scrap the Brexit deal's so-called Northern Ireland protocol.
+Some in Northern Ireland and several leading Brexit supporters want Johnson to scrap the protocol.
 Johnson said Northern Ireland's place in the UK's market was "rock solid and guaranteed".

 "We are making sure that we underscore that with some temporary operational easings in order to protect the market in some areas, such as food supplies, pending further discussions with the EU," Johnson told parliament.
 "We leave nothing off the table in order to ensure that we get this right."